-CDP, an environmental organization that collects carbon data from companies, reported this year that the more than 4,300 suppliers disclosing environmental data in 2016 saved $12.4 billion through emissions reductions activities.
-Also, 89 members of CDP’s supply chain program with $2.7 trillion in purchasing power combined, including Walmart, BMW and Microsoft, ask their suppliers to disclose environmental information to CDP.
+CDP, an environmental organization that collects carbon data from companies, reported this year that the more than 4,300 suppliers disclosing environmental data in 2016 saved $12.4 billion through emissions reduction activities.
+Also, 89 members of CDP’s supply chain program with $2.7 trillion in purchasing power combined, including Walmart, BMW, and Microsoft, ask their suppliers to disclose environmental information to CDP.

 “Supply chains must be a focus for global organizations seeking to avoid the risks and capitalize on the opportunities that come from building a sustainable future,” CDP says.

-Choosing an environmentally friendly 3PL can support your company’s corporate-responsibility program.
-CWI Logistics is proud to be one of Inbound Logistics G75 Green Supply Chain Partners.
+Choosing an environmentally friendly 3PL can support your company’s corporate responsibility program.
+CWI Logistics is proud to be one of Inbound Logistics G75 GSC Partners.
 The magazine last year cited the green measures we take at all CWI Logistics, Inc. sites, including our cold storage sites – cool roof installations with extra insulation and reflective membrane roofing that substantially cuts energy use.